Cob is a mixture of clay, sand, straw, and water. To build a cob house you will essentially need three main components: foundation, walls, and a roof.

 Stone

 You can use any type of stone that you like.
 Stones give the house a natural and homey charm to a cob house.
-However, the stemwall may be one of the most expensive parts of building a cob home due to the cost of stones.
+However, the stemwall may be one of the most expensive parts of building a cob home due to the cost of some stones.
+Read my more in-depth article about how to build a stone foundation.

 Urbanite